 - NVivo – Might your research and/or MP require you to collect, organize and analyze qualitative data such as focus groups, interviews, open-ended survey questions, observational data, documents (media, email, letters), photographs, audio or video.
 Charlotte Clark is a certified trainer in NVivo software and teaches qualitative research methods in the NSOE.
 She held a training session on the use of this software.
 Click here to view the recording of this training session.
 You can also find some great QSR tutorials here.
 There is also a follow up session, “Introduction to Analyzing Text in NVivo“, which teaches the fundamentals of NVivo for textual sources of information.
 Specifically, it covers how to import, analyze, and perform basic queries on transcribed interviews/focus groups, web data, and PDFs.

 - EndNote – EndNote is powerful reference management software designed to keep track of citations and format bibliographies.
 EndNote helps you import references into a document as you write it and then format your paper according to thousands of styles, including Turabian, MLA, APA, and Chicago 15th.
 EndNote tutorials are available through the Duke Library.
-A 45 minute tutorial on the use of EndNote put on by Teddy Gray for Nicholas School MEM students is available here.)
 You can also contact the DEL Librarian for help with EndNote here.

 - Quizlet.com: Online study tools, including flashcards and games.